Surrey County Council

 The sheer volume of visits demonstrated both the need for our service and the value residents receive from it.
 In response, we’ve extended this service for winter 2023/24.

-We’re increasing our support for the programme this year, aiming to help at least 34,000 vulnerable residents in Surrey who will find it difficult to stay warm at home this winter.
-We’re also expanding our support to residents who cannot travel to a warm hub by supporting them in their homes, and offering a new boiler servicing and gas safety check scheme for the most vulnerable households.
+Through our extended programme, we aim to help 108,000 vulnerable Surrey residents who will find it difficult to stay warm at home over winter.
+We’ve also expanded our support to residents and are working in partnership with charities and community organisations across the county to support residents who cannot travel to a warm hub by supporting them in their homes and providing energy surveys to improve the energy efficiency of their homes.

 Project objectives

-- Supporting a minimum of 34,000 vulnerable Surrey households to keep warm over winter
+- Supporting 108,000 vulnerable Surrey households to keep warm over winter

 - Extending our support to reach vulnerable households in their homes, as well as at our Warm Welcome venues